RiS3-Lab/DICE-DMA-Emulation/README.md

 # More documentation
-Please refer to our [paper] (https://www.longlu.org/publication/dice/dice.pdf).
+Please refer to our [paper](https://www.longlu.org/publication/dice/dice.pdf).

 # Issues, questions and support
 Please open a new issue in the GitHub repository including the details of your particular inquiry.